boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** An experienced epidemiologist and biostatistician.

 ***Initial Prompt for this Phase:***
-"Act as an experienced clinical epidemiologist and methodologist, and a biostatistician.
-I am designing a prevalence study.
+"*Act as an experienced clinical epidemiologist and methodologist, and a biostatistician.
+I am designing a prevalence study.*
-*   **Population:** `[e.g., Elderly patients (age 65+) with type 2 diabetes attending three government primary care clinics in Selangor, Malaysia.]`
+*   ***Population:** `[e.g., Elderly patients (age 65+) with type 2 diabetes attending three government primary care clinics in Selangor, Malaysia.]*
-*   **Primary Goal:** To determine the prevalence of `[e.g., low digital health literacy]`.
+*   ***Primary Goal:** To determine the prevalence of `[e.g., low digital health literacy].*
-*   **Secondary Goal:** To identify factors associated with it.
+*   ***Secondary Goal:** To identify factors associated with it.*

-1.  **Eligibility Criteria:** Draft specific inclusion and exclusion criteria for this population.
+*1.  **Eligibility Criteria:** Draft specific inclusion and exclusion criteria for this population.*
-2.  **Sampling Strategy:** Recommend the most feasible sampling strategy and justify your choice.
+*2.  **Sampling Strategy:** Recommend the most feasible sampling strategy and justify your choice.*
-3.  **Sample Size for Prevalence:** Calculate the sample size needed to estimate the prevalence.
+*3.  **Sample Size for Prevalence:** Calculate the sample size needed to estimate the prevalence.
 Assume an expected prevalence of `[e.g., 40%]`, with a 95% confidence level and a 5% margin of error.
-Show the formula and calculation.
+Show the formula and calculation.*
-4.  **Sample Size for Association:** Explain the requirements for calculating sample size for a multivariable logistic regression analysis.
-Referencing the '20 subjects per variable' rule of thumb, calculate the sample size needed if I plan to investigate `[e.g., 5]` independent variables.
+*4.  **Sample Size for Association:** Explain the requirements for calculating sample size for a multivariable logistic regression analysis.
+Referencing the '20 subjects per variable' rule of thumb, calculate the sample size needed if I plan to investigate `[e.g., 5]` independent variables.*
-5.  **Final Sample Size:** Recommend a final sample size after comparing both calculations and accounting for a `[e.g., 20%]` non-response rate."
+*5.  **Final Sample Size:** Recommend a final sample size after comparing both calculations and accounting for a `[e.g., 20%]` non-response rate.*"

 ### **2.3: Selecting and Validating Measurement Tools**